longturn/freeciv21/docs/Coding/ai.rst

 Idea Space
 ==========

-* Friendly Cities can be used as beachheads.
+* Friendly cities can be used as beachheads.
 * The :code:`Assess_danger()` function should acknowledge positive feedback between multiple attackers.
 * It would be nice for a bodyguard and charge to meet en-route more elegantly.
 * The :code:`struct choice` should have a priority indicator in it.
 This will reduce the number of "special"